nodatime/nodatime/www/unstable/userguide/concepts.md

 an appropriate object, and then pass it to other constructors etc as a little bundle of magic which simply does the right thing for you.

+See the [calendars documentation](calendars.html) for more details about which calendar systems are supported.

 <a name="time-zones">Time zones</a>
 -----------------------------------